ebegen/Data-Science-Projects-with-Python/README.md

 	- [Lending Club](https://github.com/ebegen/Data-Science-Projects-with-Python/blob/master/LendingClub/LendingClub.ipynb): For this project we will be exploring publicly available data from LendingClub.com.
 Lending Club connects people who need money (borrowers) with people who have money (investors).

 	- [Iris Flower](https://github.com/ebegen/Data-Science-Projects-with-Python/blob/master/IrisFlower/IrisFlower.ipynb): In this project we will use the support vector machine method in examining the famous iris data set.

+	- [Clustering Universities](https://github.com/ebegen/Data-Science-Projects-with-Python/blob/master/ClusteringUniversities/ClusteringUniversities.ipynb): For this project we will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.